Neoblock8/HRN/docs/modular-introduction-en.md

 Below are a few important implementation classes and interfaces in chainbase module:

 1. RevokingDatabase is the interface of database container that manages all databases that can roll back.
 SnapshotManager is an implementation of the interface.
-2. TronStoreWithRevoking is the base abstract class of databases that can roll back.
+2. HrnetworkStoreWithRevoking is the base abstract class of databases that can roll back.
 Chainbase class is its implementation.

 ### consensus